Introduction to the ICE Attributes

 If you are still using the Development Objectives system, then you can still use these until December 2017, but it worthwhile to switch over to the Attributes system if you have documented less than 2 years of experience.

-The Nine Attributes
+The Seven Attributes

 The Nine Attributes you need to fulfil to pass your IPD and Professional Review with the ICE are:

-- Technical and Practical Application of Engineering
+- Understanding and Practical Application of Engineering

 - Management and Leadership